angelr1076/django-mibrary/README.md

 # django-mibrary

 ### CS50 - final project

-Django Mibrary is my final assignment/project to complete CS50X.
-This project is a culmination of the final few projects from the web track.
+Django Mibrary is my final assignment/project to complete CS50.

-I decided to take several months to learn Django after some frustration with Flask and some of its limitations.
-I made the decision to extend the amount of time it would take me to complete the course in order to learn another new technology during the class.
-It's something the professor and his assistants encouraged as we jumped from language to language by learning to pick up patterns a lot more quickly.
+Mibrary allows users to register, login, create a user profile, view/edit user settings and update their password.
+The app also allows users to create and edit books as well as viewing other user profiles, books and leaving reviews of their own or other user's books.
+Mibrary uses function based views as well as class based views and uses the built in message system in conjunction with Bootstrap's message alerts.
+The app uses some custom forms, as well as class mixins and decorators for page security.

-Mibrary allows users to register, login, create/edit a profile page, create/edit user settings and create/edit books as well as viewing other users profiles, books and leaving reviews for other user books.
+The app also uses static content for a minimal amount of images along with all user uploaded images being saved and loaded from Cloudinary SDK for storage.
+Mibrary gives users the ability to create book summaries with rich text using ckeditor.

-The app also uses static content for a minimal amount of images along with all user uploaded images being saved and loaded from Cloudinary for storage.
+I'm proud that, while creating this project, I was also able to learn Django as well.
+I know that hosting was not a requirement for the final project, but I wanted to learn how to host a Django project as well as transition from the standard sqlite3 database to Heroku's free-tiered Postgresql db.

 #### Login

 ![Login page](https://res.cloudinary.com/angelrodriguez/image/upload/v1603973486/Mibrary%20Images/loginpage.png)

 #### Register

 ![Registration page](https://res.cloudinary.com/angelrodriguez/image/upload/v1603973486/Mibrary%20Images/register.png)

 #### Home Page

 ![Home page](https://res.cloudinary.com/angelrodriguez/image/upload/v1603973486/Mibrary%20Images/homepage.png)

 #### Book Lists by Status

 ![Book Lists page](https://res.cloudinary.com/angelrodriguez/image/upload/v1603973486/Mibrary%20Images/nobooks.png)

 #### No Books Added

 ![No books](https://res.cloudinary.com/angelrodriguez/image/upload/v1603973490/Mibrary%20Images/wanttoread.png)

 #### Add/Edit Books

 ![Create book](https://res.cloudinary.com/angelrodriguez/image/upload/v1603973491/Mibrary%20Images/createbook.png)

 #### Profile Page

 ![Profile page](https://res.cloudinary.com/angelrodriguez/image/upload/v1603973490/Mibrary%20Images/profile.png)

 #### Add Reviews

 ![Reviews](https://res.cloudinary.com/angelrodriguez/image/upload/v1603990043/Mibrary%20Images/reviews.png)